 We partner with a Tuli Block reserve in Botswana.

 The reserve is owned by Dr Helena Fitchat and Mrs Judi Gounaris, two unique women who share a spirit of adventure and undying passion for the magic of the African Wilderness and its wildlife.

-Where in Botswana will I be working?
+Where in Botswana will I work?

 Located on the banks of the mighty Limpopo River you will find yourself in the very heart of the bush.
 With a large elephant population, crocodiles lazing happily in the warm river sand and a nightly lullaby of hyena giggles and lion roars, Tuli is truly a wild place.

-The Wild at Tuli camp where you will be staying has a rustic, safari feel to it.
-You can spend starry evenings exchanging stories next to the campfire with other volunteers and local staff members, and hot afternoons cooling down in the pristine pool.
+The Tuli Block camp where you will be staying has a rustic, safari feel to it.
+You can spend starry evenings exchanging stories about the Big Five animals next to the campfire with other volunteers and local staff members, and hot afternoons cooling down in the pristine pool.

-We encourage you to fully-immerse yourself in the experience.
+We encourage you to fully immerse yourself in the experience.
 However, while the project is thoroughly risk assessed and supervised, please do remember there will be wild animals around.
 Therefore, our policy is that you must never leave camp without a qualified staff member.

 We set out the aims and objectives of our projects in documents called Management Plans.
 We use them to properly plan the work you’ll do.
 They also help us measure and evaluate our achievements and impact each year.

 Ultimately, our Management Plans help us make our projects better.
 This in turn means you get to be part of something that makes a real impact where it’s needed.
 Read more about our Management Plans.